GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 The <code spellcheck="false">azure_openai</code> schema provides the ability to integrate the creation of vector embedding of text values into your database using Azure OpenAI.
 Using this schema, you can [generate embeddings with Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/how-to/embeddings) directly from the database to create vector representations of input text, which can then be used in vector similarity searches, as well as consumed by machine learning models.
 The schema contains a single function, <code spellcheck="false">create_embeddings()</code>, with two overloads.
 One overload accepts a single input string, and the other expects an array of input strings.

-1. As you did above, you can use the [\df](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC) to view the details of the functions in the <code spellcheck="false">azure_openai</code> schema:
+1. Review the details of the functions in the <code spellcheck="false">azure_openai</code> schema.
+Review in the [Microsoft documention](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/generative-ai-azure-openai#configure-openai-endpoint-and-key)

-    ```
-    \df azure_openai.*
-    ```

-    the output shows the two overloads of the <code spellcheck="false">azure_openai.create_embeddings()</code> function, allowing you to review the differences between the two versions of the function and the types they return.
+    The docs will shows the two overloads of the <code spellcheck="false">azure_openai.create_embeddings()</code> function, allowing you to review the differences between the two versions of the function and the types they return.
 The <code spellcheck="false">Argument data types</code> property in the output reveals the list of arguments the two function overloads expect:

     | Argument | Type | Default | Description |
     | -------- | ---- | ------- | ----------- |